iansaimima/flutter-getx-sqlite-todo/README.md

-# Getx CRUD with SQLite
+# Just a simple ToDo Application
 Todo Apps using Flutter with GetX and SQLite